DayZ-n-Chill/DEBUGMODE/README.md

 ### DEBUG Icons
 A group of optional icons you can use to make the links to your .bat files look a little nicer

-### expmissions
-This is a folder that will contain all the server files for Experimental Servers.
-It hosts folders with all of your differnt servers missions,configs, and profiles.

-### mpmissions
-This is a folder that will contain all the server files for Vanilla Servers.
-It hosts folders with all of your differnt servers missions,configs, and profiles.

 ## How to install
 Download or clone this repository to your DayZ Root Folder.
 Commonly located in C:\Program Files (x86)\Steam\steamapps\common\DayZ, For Experimental Servers install in the folders C:\Program Files (x86)\Steam\steamapps\common\DayZ Exp and switch to, or use the Experimental Branch in this repo.